 Read the MSRB Investor Brochure to learn more about rules protecting investors and resolving disputes with dealers.

 Submitting Municipal Market Complaints

-Any investor, state or local government or other individual or entity that has reason to believe that an MSRB rule or the federal securities laws have been violated by a securities firm or municipal advisor (or by an associated person of a securities firm or municipal advisor) may file a complaint using the Securities and Exchange Commission's Investor Complaint Form or by sending a complaint to the U.S. Securities and Exchange Commission at the address below.
+Any investor, state or local government or other individual or entity that has reason to believe that an MSRB rule or a federal securities law may have been violated by a securities firm or municipal advisor (or by an associated person of a securities firm or municipal advisor) may file a complaint by completing a questionnaire on the Securities and Exchange Commission's Tips, Complaints and Referrals Portal or by sending a complaint to the U.S. Securities and Exchange Commission at the address below.
 Complaints against state or local governments or other issuers of municipal securities also may be filed using the online form or sent by mail to:

 U.S. Securities and Exchange Commission

 Filing Complaints Against FINRA Member Firms or Associated Persons

 Investors, issuers or others with complaints against securities firms, individuals associated with securities firms or municipal advisors that are registered with the Financial Industry Regulatory Authority (FINRA) may use the FINRA's Investor Complaint Center.
 If you are unsure whether the firm is a FINRA member, you may check the MSRB’s registered dealer list.
 If the MSRB number starts with the letter “A,” the firm is registered with FINRA.

 An investor who has a dispute with such a firm or individual may be able to file a claim for monetary damages with FINRA's arbitration program.
 For information about filing such a claim, visit FINRA's Arbitration and Mediation webpage.